-Term Definition Leaky Dam Is a dam made of natural woody materials, laid in streams and ditches.
+Term Definition Term Definition Leaky Dam Is a dam made of natural woody materials, laid in streams and ditches.
 They are designed to reduce the downstream flood peak by temporarily storing water by holding it back within the stream's channel or encouraging it to spill onto the banks behind the barrier and slowing the flow.
+Nature Based Solutions Are approaches that address societal challenges through actions to protect, sustainably manage, and restore natural and modified ecosystems, benefiting people and nature at the same time e.g. creating a natural floodplain, planting trees to provide shade.
 Local Habitat Map The Local Habitat Map is a key component of the Local Nature Recovery Strategy.
 It maps areas of particular importance for biodiversity, and areas that could become of particular importance.
+Oolitic Limestone A type of rock made up of small spheres which were formed when calcium carbonate was deposited on the surface of sand grains rolled by wave action under a shallow sea during the Jurassic period.
 Mitigation In the context of climate change, it means avoiding and reducing emissions of heat-trapping greenhouse gases into the atmosphere to prevent the planet from warming to more extreme temperatures, e.g. reducing use of fossil fuels, protecting existing woodland.
-Natural Capital The sum of all our ecosystems, species, freshwater, land, soils, minerals air and seas.
+Open Mosaic Habitat Usually located on previously developed land they are complex and diverse habitats that emerge on post-industrial or urban land, such as former quarries, brownfields, or derelict urban areas.
+Natural Capital The sum of all our ecosystems, species, freshwater, Red List Species A species that has been assessed as being close to becoming extinct. land, soils, minerals air and seas.
 They provide value by providing us with food, clean air and water, wildlife, energy, wood, recreation and protection from hazards.
 It is the source of all other types of capital whether it is manufactured, financial human or social.
-Natural Capital Features These are many and varied but include hedgerows, woodlands, semi-natural grasslands, air and water quality.
-Natural Flood Management Natural flood management (NFM) uses natural processes to reduce the risk of flooding.
-These processes protect, restore, and mimic the natural functions of catchments, floodplains and the coast to slow and store water.
-NFM measures can include: soil and land management, river and floodplain management.
+Ridge and Furrow A type of landscape, characterised by parallel ridges and troughs, created by the methodical ploughing of fields with oxen during the medieval period.
+Natural Capital These are many and varied but include hedgerows, Riparian Relates to the land along the bank of a watercourse such as a river, lake or stream.
+Features woodlands, semi-natural grasslands, air and water quality.
+Sustainable Sustainable drainage systems (SuDS) mimic natural Natural Flood Management lood Natural flood management (NFM) uses natural processes Drain drainage processes to reduce the effect on the quality and quantity of run-off from developments and provide amenity and biodiversity benefits.